AndrewLuyt/document_dissimilarity/readme.md

 Word stemming would transform them all into one word, `agree`.
 Doing this over the entire dictionary, *which is limited to 4000 words*, would allow for a much greater variety of words to be considered, probably improving the dissimilarity measurement.
-4. Use the angle between feature vectors as an alternate way of measuring document similarity, the so-called **cosine similarity**.
+4. ~~Use the angle between feature vectors as an alternate way of measuring document similarity, the so-called **cosine similarity**.~~ Done.